EdLeckert/flex-table-card/docs/config-ref.md

 - unlimited columns / rows
 - various different data-sources may be used in a single table
 - lots of possibilities for configuration: entity selection (include, exclude), action (formerly service) call responses, (hidden-)column-sorting, js-based content manipulation, row limiting and more...
+- the ability to edit data and trigger actions

 Flex Table gives you the possibility to visualize any tabular data within Lovelace.
 Especially overviews with high data densities can be easily realized.